MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/New-PnPUser.md

 # New-PnPUser

 ## SYNOPSIS

+> [!TIP]
+> We encourage you to make improvements to this documentation.
+Please navigate to https://github.com/pnp/powershell/blob/dev/documentation/New-PnPUser.md to change this file.

 Adds a user to the built-in Site User Info List and returns a user object

 ## SYNTAX